cofenberg/pixellight/External/Base/pcre/Readme.txt

-PCRE 8.10
+PCRE 8.12
-- License: "BSD license", see "license.txt"
+- License: "BSD license", see "LICENCE"
 - Regular expression library
 - Used by the "RegEx"-class inside "PLCore" (statically linked and therefore without additional external dependencies)
 - Download from: http://www.pcre.org/